dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 2. SAG Data with LSTM/Tensorflow - (*Capstone 2 SAG.ipnyb*)
 3. SAG Data with XGBoost - (*Capstone 2 SAG-XGB.ipnyb*)

-Each of these Notebooks reads the data already prepared by in local processing and stored in the git repo under /data/seb and /data/sag in train.csv and test.csv.
+Each of these Notebooks reads the data already prepared by in local processing and stored in the Git repo under /data/seb and /data/sag in train.csv and test.csv.

 The data is loaded into a notebook and then uploaded to S3 buckets for use by the SageMaker models.
 The first step is to test the model an estimator to verify it was working and then a use a Hypertuning model to optimize the parameters.
-The last step is to launch an endpoint for the predictor and use the test data to evaluat the model using an *evalutate()* function in a cell.
+The last step is to launch an endpoint for the predictor and use the test data to evaluate the model using an *evaluate()* function in a cell.

 Note: Pretrained embedding are not tested on SageMaker due to time limitations and because they did not prove helpful in local testing.

 *Containment - Ngrams*

 One of the experiments mentioned was to try adding Ngrams to the features.
-Containment is the degree to which one sentence matches another based on comparision of word or word sequences.
+Containment is the degree to which one sentence matches another based on a comparison of word or word sequences.

 As a quick experiment, this was tested with XGBoost.
-The ngrams were calclated using and SKLearn function called CountVectorizer (sklearn.feature_extraction.text CountVectorizer).
-Once instantiated, a CountVector object take the answer and reference answer and calculates the number of words or phrases in common basd on the input value for n.
+The ngrams were calculated using and SKLearn function called CountVectorizer (sklearn.feature_extraction.text CountVectorizer).
+Once instantiated, a CountVector object take the answer and reference answer and calculates the number of words or phrases in common based on the input value for n.

-Average containment for multiple values of n were calculated and only n1 and n2 were signifiant for the short answers.
-A cross correlation betwen n1, n2 and the label (correct/incorrect) were completed to see how well each correlated.
+Average containment for multiple values of n were calculated and only n1 and n2 were significant for the short answers.
+A cross correlation between n1, n2 and the label (correct/incorrect) were completed to see how well each correlated.
 A test and train data set was manually created by appending these values to the existing generated train.csv and test.csv.

 **SageMaker Tensorflow Custom Parameters**